jaydickson02/Everything/docs/04 Items/Map to the Shrine.md

 When given to [[Quill]] in [[Scorpions Rest]] he will overlay the map over his map of [[The Catacombs]].
 Sure enough the maps line up nearly perfectly.
 Except for a single tunnel leading off from it.

-If you head to this point you will find a secret path that opens to reveal the way to [[The Shrine of the Scorpion]].
+If you head to this point you will find a secret path that opens to reveal the way to [[The Shrine]].

 In a forgotten corner of the old, tattered map, the name "Scorpion's Rest" is scribed in delicate script.
 The map provides sparse detail, its corners worn thin, yet a cryptic limerick in the opposite corner draws the eye: